louischatriot/nedb/README.md

 #### Array fields
 When a field in a document is an array, NeDB first tries to see if there is an array-specific comparison function (for now there is only `$size`) being used and tries it first.
-If there isn't, the query is treated as a query on every element and there is a match if at least one element matches.
+If there isn't, and the query value is an array, then an exact match is performed (note this is order-sensitive).
+Otherwise the query is treated as a query on every element and there is a match if at least one element matches.

 ```javascript
 // Using an array-specific comparison function